francescogerardomarra/its/modulo26/4_security.md

 In the following example:

-- **three HTTP requests and responses** are exchanged, starting with a **GET request** to access a protected resource, followed by a **POST request** to the login page, and finally, a request to access the protected resource again;
+- **Three HTTP requests and responses** are exchanged, starting with a **GET request** to access a protected resource, followed by a **POST request** to the login page, and finally, a request to access the protected resource again.
-- the first request is a **GET request** to the protected resource, which redirects the user to the login page as they are not authenticated;
+- The first request is a **GET request** to the protected resource (`/protected-resource`), which redirects the user to the login page (`/login`) as they are not authenticated.
+At this point, the server creates an initial session for future redirection and sets a simple session cookie (`JSESSIONID=abcd1234`).
+- The second request is a **GET request** to the login page (`/login`).
+The browser sends the `JSESSIONID=abcd1234` cookie along with the request to maintain the session, though it's not authenticated yet.
+The login page is served with a form for the user to input their credentials.
-- the second request is a **POST request** where the user submits their credentials (username and password) via the login form;
+- The user submits their credentials (e.g., `username=user`, `password=password`) via the login form.
+This triggers a **POST request** to the server to authenticate the user.
-- the server processes the credentials, responds with a **302 redirect** back to the protected resource, and sets a **session cookie** (like `JSESSIONID`) to maintain the user's authenticated session;
+- The server processes the credentials, and upon successful authentication, responds with a **302 redirect** back to the originally requested protected resource (`/protected-resource`).
+The server also issues a new session cookie (`JSESSIONID=abcd5678; HttpOnly; Secure`) to replace the initial one, which now contains the authenticated user’s session details.
-- the third request sends the session cookie along with the request to the protected resource, confirming the user is authenticated and granting access to the resource.
+- The third request sends the **new session cookie** (`JSESSIONID=abcd5678`) along with the request to the protected resource, confirming the user is authenticated.
+The server grants access to the protected resource and responds with the requested content.

 ***